-Since the RS-232 connector on the back of most PC's is a male DB-25, only one type of cable is required for connection to the controller, or between controllers.
-This cable must be a DB-25 male on one end and a DB-25 female on the other.
-Pins 1, 2, 3, 4, 5, 6, 7, 8, and 20 must be wired one-to-one.
+Since the RS-232 connector on the back of most PC's is a male DB-9, only one type of cable is required for connection to the controller, or between controllers.
+This cable must be a DB-25 male on one end and a DB-9 female on the other.
+Pins 1, 2, 3, 4, 5, 6, 7, 8, and 9 must be wired one-to-one.
 It cannot be a Null Modem cable, which inverts pins 2 and 3.
 To check cable type, use a cable tester to check that communication lines are correct.
 The controller is DCE (Data Communication Equipment).
 This means that it transmits on the RXD line (pin 3) and receives on the TXD line (pin 2).
 The RS-232 connector on most PC's is wired for DTE (Data Terminal Equipment), so no special jumpers should be required.

-The Down Line DB-25 connector is only used when more than one controller is to be used.
-The first controller's down line connector goes to the second controller's up line connector, etc.
+The Down Line (RS-232 out) DB-25 connector is only used when more than one controller is to be used.
+The first controller's down (RS-232 out) line connector goes to the second controller's up (RS-232 in) line connector, etc.

 The RS-232 interface sends and receives seven data bits, even parity, and two stop bits.
 The data rate can be between 110 and 19200 bits per second.
 When using RS-232, it is important to make sure that Parameters 26 (RS-232 Speed) and 33 (X-on/X-off Enable) are set to the same value in the controller and PC.
+Parameter 12 must be set to 3 in order to coordinate mill and controller motion.
+This will prevent Aux. axis position mismatch alarm (355) when in handle jog mode.